-From Kerry to Georgia - Shanahan's history-making American Football journey
+From Kerry to Georgia - Shanahan's history-making American football journey

 "The first day I suited up in full pads was the first full day of camp in August.
 I remember being pretty nervous.
 It was the first time you have big guys rushing at you!"

-From County Kerry to Georgia via Australia, David Shanahan's journey to a potential professional career in American Football is an interesting one.
+From County Kerry to Georgia via Australia, David Shanahan's journey to a potential professional career in American football is an interesting one.

-The first Irishman ever to receive a full scholarship to play American College Football, the Castleisland native is in his first year as the punter for Georgia Tech.
+The first Irishman ever to receive a full scholarship to play American college football, the Castleisland native is in his first year as the punter for Georgia Tech.

 "It's been amazing," Shanahan says of his experience so far.
 "My favourite part is calling my parents after a game.
 I called my mother after the North Carolina game and she was going, 'I thought they weren't supposed to hit you!'